Essential Skills for Hoosier Child

+Early Learning Indiana is the state’s oldest and largest early childhood education nonprofit.
 For more than 100 years, Early Learning Indiana was known as Day Nursery.
-Under that name, we spent more than a century building a reputation as Central Indiana’s standard-bearer for excellent child care.
+Under that name, we spent more than a century building a reputation as central Indiana’s standard-bearer for excellent child care.

 In 1985, Day Nursery began providing support and training for family child care home providers.
 It also instituted a resource and referral service for parents.
 Together these services, managed and operated by the Day Nursery Association, became collectively known as Child Care Answers.